uoftgasa/uoftgasa.github.io/markdown/index.md

 ### AST1501Y and AST1500Y

 These two courses are the research component of the first year of the [direct entry](#direct-entry-vs-standard-phd) PhD program.
-UofT course codes can be broken down in the f
+Students must enrol in AST1

 ### Courses